-- 44. 1.
-The employee shall receive written notice of the recommended disciplinary action, including the reasons and supporting documentation, if any, for the recommendation. - 45.
-2. The employee and any representative shall be afforded a reasonable amount of time to respond orally or in writing to the management official designated by the City to consider the reply. - 46.3.
+- 1. The employee shall receive written notice of the recommended 44. disciplinary action, including the reasons and supporting documentation, if any, for the recommendation. - 2.
+The employee and any representative shall be afforded a reasonable amount of time to respond orally or in writing to the management official designated by the City to consider the reply. - 3.
 The employee shall be notified in writing of the decision based upon the information contained in the written notification, the employee's statements, and any further investigation occasioned by the employer's statements.
-The employee's representative shall receive a copy of this decision. - 47. d.
-Step 1: The Union shall submit in writing to the Appointing Officer or designee a grievance appealing the disciplinary action within fifteen (15) calendar days of the mailing date of the written notice of imposing discipline.
+The employee's representative shall receive a copy of this decision. - Step 1: The Union shall submit in writing to the Appointing Officer or d. designee a grievance appealing the disciplinary action within fifteen (15) calendar days of the mailing date of the written notice of imposing discipline.
 The grievance shall set forth the basis of the appeal.
-The Appointing Officer or designee shall respond within twenty (20) calendar days following receipt of the appeal. - 48. e.
+The Appointing Officer or designee shall respond within twenty (20) calendar days following receipt of the appeal. - e.
 Step 2: The Union may appeal the Appointing Officer's decision to the Director of Employee Relations in writing within fifteen (15) calendar days of the issuance of the decision.
-The Director, ERD, shall review the appeal and issue a final City decision written response no later than twenty (20) calendar days following receipt of the appeal. - 49. f.
-If the decision response of the Director, ERD, is unsatisfactory only the Union may file a written appeal to arbitration with the ERD no later than twenty (20) calendar days following issuance of the Director's written response final City decision.
+The Director, ERD, shall review the appeal and issue a written response no later than twenty (20) calendar days following receipt of the appeal. - f.
+If the response of the Director, ERD, is unsatisfactory only the Union may file a written appeal to arbitration with the ERD no later than twenty (20) calendar days following issuance of the Director's written response.
 In the absence of a timely, written demand for arbitration, the grievance will be deemed withdrawn. - 8.
-Selection of the Arbitrator (for disciplinary grievances) - 50.
-The parties agree that disciplinary grievances shall be heard in accordance with the following procedures, as appropriate:
+Selection of the Arbitrator (for disciplinary grievances) - The parties agree that disciplinary grievances shall be heard in accordance with the following procedures, as appropriate: - Expedited Arbitration a. - Suspensions up to and including fifteen (15) calendar days shall be 51.